Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 3.0

-Memory Bandwidth: Bandwidth is the max amount of data (measured in megabytes per second) that can be transported across the external memory interface in one second.
-It is worked out by multiplying the card's bus width by its memory speed.
-If the card has DDR RAM, it should be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
-The better the bandwidth is, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the max amount of data (counted in MB per second) that can be moved past the external memory interface in a second.
+It's worked out by multiplying the card's bus width by its memory clock speed.
+In the case of DDR RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the faster the card will be in general.
 It especially helps with AA, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied in one second.
-This is calculated by multiplying the total texture units of the card by the core speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied per second.
+This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
+The higher the texel rate, the better the graphics card will be at handling texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels processed per second.

 Display Prices